Activities Requiring a Permit

 Commercial Use

-Beginning in 2019 Baxter State Park instituted a permit requirement for any commercial use within Park.
-This is a pilot effort to gather data regarding the number, size, character, and demographic of Park visitors that qualify as commercial users.
-This information will inform the Park’s management policy and procedures regarding commercial use of the park in the future.
+Baxter State Park requires a permit for any commercial activities taking place within the Park.
+Information from the permits allows the Park to track the number, group size, and use type, of Park visitors that qualify as commercial users.
+This information informs the Park’s management policy and procedures regarding commercial use of the Park.

 Please click HERE for our Guide To Commercial Use in Baxter State Park.